endlesspint8/endlesspint8.github.io/_posts/2017-09-22-gabf-2016-causal-impact-not-so-much.md

 <img src="/gallery/2017/gabf/gabf16_ci_ts.png" alt="gabf16_ci_ts" align="middle" width="100%" /><br />

-Despite a few outlier peaks the [interquartile range of the two aggregated time ranges] (notebook link to IQR), pre [161 / 192 / 232] and post [160 / 201 / 231] GABF, give us reason to be skeptical of this.
-Additionally, we do not see any discernably consistent spike/trend in the months ahead of the event when [splitting the winners by medal type] (notebook to second IQR).
+Despite a few outlier peaks the [interquartile range of the two aggregated time ranges](/code/brown_truck_join#iqr), pre [161 / 192 / 232] and post [160 / 201 / 231] GABF, give us reason to be skeptical of this.
+Additionally, we do not see any discernably consistent spike/trend in the months ahead of the event when [splitting the winners by medal type](/code/brown_truck_join#iqr-by-medal-single-medal-winners).
 This could be accounted for by the incremental release of information as breweries confirm their participation and uneven awareness among consumers.
 This uneven awareness may cut both ways and have a dampening effect on searches after the GABF weekend, helping explain less than impressive numbers the following month.

 <p align="center">
     <b>Pre and Post GABF Searches by Medal</b><br />